 - reasonable attorney’s fees and litigation costs.15

-In many cases, California workers who have been wrongly denied overtime by their employers are not alone.
-If your employer has systematically failed to pay overtime or required “work off the clock” from you and other employees, then you may be able to join a class action lawsuit brought by a reputable California employment lawyer.
+In many cases, California workers who have been wrongly denied earned wages by their employers are not alone.
+If your employer has systematically failed to pay or required “work off the clock” from you and other employees, then you may be able to join a class action lawsuit brought by a reputable California employment lawyer.

 Call us for help…

-For questions about California’s overtime laws or to discuss your case confidentially with one of our skilled California labor and employment attorneys, do not hesitate to contact us at Shouse Law Group.
-We offer free consultations and legal advice about unpaid overtime lawsuits and other legal actions regarding wage claims and overtime claims.
+For questions about calculating overtime or to discuss your case confidentially with one of our skilled California labor and employment attorneys, do not hesitate to contact us at Shouse Law Group.
+We offer free consultations and legal advice.

 We have local employment law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities in the state of California.